mlippert/vim-dotfiles/README.md

 ### other people's vim configurations ###
 [The perfect .vimrc vim config file][spf13] last updated May 2011

+## Installation Notes ##

+### MS Windows ###
+Vim 7.3 for MS Windows has issues w/ ruby plugins, namely they crash gvim.
+Googling turned up others describing this problem as well as someone who has kindly recompiled vim for windows so it works and posted it.
+Thank you [Wu Yongwei](http://wyw.dcweb.cn/).
+The version I downloaded May 2013 worked like a charm.

 [supertab]: <https://github.com/ervandew/supertab> "supertab plugin on github"
 [solarized]: <https://github.com/altercation/vim-colors-solarized> "solarized plugin on github"